compserv/hkn-rails/README.md

 Note: Puts index files somewhere in your `/tmp`

 1. `rake sunspot:solr:start`
 2. `rake sunspot:solr:reindex` whenever you change the 'searchable' information in your model.

-   You don't have to reindex when you change data.
-   Also, the solr server has to be started before you reindex.
+   You don't have to reindex when you change data, that will be reindexed automatically.
+Make sure the solr server is started before you reindex.

 3. `rake sunspot:solr:stop` if you want to stop the search daemon

-Sunspot:Solr presents an admin page on ports 8981:8983 (per environment; see `config/sunspot.yml`) that you probably want to close to the outside:
+Sunspot:Solr presents an admin page on ports 8981:8983 (per environment; see `config/sunspot.yml`) that you probably want to close to the outside (this is already done in production):

-    iptables -I INPUT -j ACCEPT --dport 8981:8983 -i lo       # Allow local connections iptables -I INPUT -j DROP --dport 8981:8983               # Else, drop
+    iptables -I INPUT -j ACCEPT --dport 8981:8983 -i lo # Allow local only iptables -I INPUT -j DROP --dport 8981:8983         # Else, drop

 For examples of searching, see [coursesurveys#search][coursesurveys] and [course.rb][course.rb].

 [searchables]: http://github.com/outoftime/sunspot/wiki/Setting-up-classes-for-search-and-indexing
 [coursesurveys]: app/controllers/coursesurveys_controller.rb#L448